 Buying a Home with a Pool

-•A general inspector will not inspect a pool, but many pool companies do.
+• Most general inspectors will not inspect a pool, but many pool companies do.
 Have a pool inspection – they can be costly to fix.

 Community Pools in Austin